-- Log Book is provided as a guide to clinical experiences. - Structured viva: - Must achieve ≥50%. - SAQ is linked to viva. - Must pass 3 or more out of 5 segments (viva =4, SAQ = 1 segment). - MCQ pass mark of 50% is required. - · Failing 1 component of all the assessments will result in the failed component being assessed again. - If this repeated assessment is failed, then this is a fail of the Paediatrics attachment. - The maximum grade that can be awarded for a repeated assessment task is a Pass grade of 50%. - Failing Structured Viva/SAQ on a first attempt constitutes a fail of the Paediatrics attachment.
+- Structured viva/OSCE/written/online exams: - Must achieve ≥50% - SAQ is linked to viva. - Must pass 3 or more out of 5 segments: viva =3, charting = 1 SAQ = 1 - MCQ pass mark of 50% is required. - Failing 1 component of all the assessments will result in the failed component being assessed again. - If this repeated assessment is failed, then this is a fail of the Paediatrics attachment. - The maximum grade that can be awarded for a repeated assessment task is a Pass grade of 50%. - Failing Structured Viva/SAQ on a first attempt constitutes a fail of the Paediatrics attachment.